fredoste101/asciiarchii/README.txt

   as well as
    col and x.
   Better to just use one.
 Which one doesn't matter but just pick one u retard.

+* Create a dummy project that showcases the power of AsciiArchii ;) or lack of power maybe ;(

 === Developing ===